-debut publication by Inkandescent, available in paperback and ebook from 22nd September 2016
+debut publication by Inkandescent, available in paperback and ebook

 If Alice had landed in London not Wonderland, Threads might be the result: each poem by Nathan Evans is complemented with a bespoke photograph from Justin David and, like Tenniel's illustrations for Carroll, word and text warp and weft to create an alchemic (rabbit) whole.